Union of Bessarabia with Romania: Greater Romania

 The union was recognized by the United Kingdom, France and Italy in the Treaty of Paris (1920).
 The treaty did not, however, come into force as Japan, one of the signatories, failed to ratify it.
 Soviet Russia was not represented as a party at the treaty conference.
 A mutual treaty between the Soviets and Romania was not signed due to the former's claims over Bessarabia.
 In the Kellogg-Briand Treaty of 1928 and the Treaty of London of July 1933, the Soviet Union and Romania subscribed to the principle of non-violent resolution of territorial disputes.
 Transnistria, at the time part of the Ukrainian SSR, itself part of the Soviet Union, was formed into the Moldavian ASSR (1924–1940) after the failure of the Tatarbunar uprising.

 The land reform legislated by Sfatul Țării in 1918–1919 resulted in the redistribution of land among the rural population of the region, which constituted 80%.
 The actual process dragged out until the early 1930s, with the average allotted land falling short of the prescribed 6 hectares per eligible individual.
 The law was notable among Romanian controlled territories as it expropriated land not only from the large landowners, but also from the peasants who gained land by ad-hoc divisions of the agricultural lands during the Russian Revolution.
 The reform was further marred by corruption and preferential allotment to Romanian state functionaries and officers, as well as to the deputies who voted for union with Romania in 1918 (the latter were allotted 50 hectares each).
 Under pressure from the large landowners in the original territories of Romania, the land reform required compensations to the former owners, in contrast with the earlier declarations of the Sfatul Țării which proposed expropriation of property or even socialization.
-In a bid to gain legal recognition of the union, Romanian also concluded inter-governmental accords which offered preferential compensations to deposed owners of British, French and Italian citizenship.
-The literacy rate grew to over 40% by 1930; however, the region continued to lag educationally.
+In a bid to gain legal recognition of the union, Romania also concluded inter-governmental accords which offered preferential compensations to deposed owners of British, French and Italian citizenship.
+In addition, the literacy rate grew to over 40% by 1930; however, the region continued to lag educationally.

 In 1924, Pan Halippa, a strong supporter of the Union in 1918, criticized the Romanian government for transforming Bessarabia into an "inferno", where the "Moldavian people suffers and bleeds more than under the Tsarist regime".